cjbj/node-oracledb-webpack-example/README.md

 Using the production node-oracledb 5 will allow the webpack package to be copied to all architectures that node-oracledb supplies pre-built binaries for.

-# To create the webpack bundle,
+# Creating the Webpack Bundle

 1. Run: